 *this post contains affiliate links*

 To make this curry I used

 3 made up Tikka Sizzler kebabs marinaded in Spicentice Tikka Sizzler spice blend according to the instructions and cooked under the grill.
 I cooked mine the day before.
-Make sure you get some parts to blacken – this will give that chicken cooked in a Tandoori look and taste. ( my code SWDEBX20 gets you 20% off the whole range at Spicentice
+Make sure you get some parts to blacken – this will give that chicken cooked in a Tandoori look and taste. ( my affiliate code SWDEBX20 gets you 20% off the whole range at Spicentice

 Ingredients for the curry sauce

 2 medium onions or 1 large onion, half chopped finely, half sliced.

 3/4 pint boiling water plus another 3/4 pint

 1 tsp each of ground coriander, turmeric, salt, medium curry powder, sweetener and ground cumin